-- 1 or 2 green chilies (hari mirch) - finely chopped
+- 1 or 2 green chilies – finely chopped

 - ½ teaspoon chaat masala powder

-- 2 to 3 tablespoon chopped coriander leaves (dhania patta)
+- 2 to 3 tablespoons chopped coriander leaves (cilantro)

-- On a low flame, roast the puffed rice in a pan or kadai till they become crisp.
+- On a low heat, roast the puffed rice in a pan or kadai till they become crisp.
 Keep aside.

 - You will need roasted peanuts.
 So either you can roast the peanuts in a pan or in the microwave.

-- Take ½ cup tightly packed finely chopped raw unripe mango in a mixing bowl.
+- Take finely chopped raw unripe mangoes in a mixing bowl.

-- Then add 1/2 cup chopped boiled potato, 1/4 cup finely chopped onion, 1/4 cup finely chopped tomatoes, and 1 tsp finely chopped green chilies.
+- Then add chopped boiled potato cubes, finely chopped onions, finely chopped tomatoes, and finely chopped green chilies.
 Mix everything well.

-- Add 1/4 to 1/2 tsp red chili powder, 1/2 tsp chaat masala powder and black salt.
+- Add red chili powder, chaat masala powder and black salt.

 - Toss and mix everything quickly.

-- Add 1/2 tbsp lemon or lime juice. add 2 to 3 tbsp chopped coriander leaves.
+- Add lemon or lime juice and add chopped coriander leaves.